 Anybody who is over the age of 16 can apply (there is no upper age limit), as long as they’re not in full-time education.

-However, each apprenticeship has its own entry requirements.
+However, each apprenticeship has its own specific entry requirements, depending on the field of study and the level of the programme.
 For example, some Intermediate apprenticeships only need the applicant to show they’re willing and able to complete the programme.
 A Higher apprenticeship, however, may ask for GCSEs and Level 3 qualifications, such as A Levels.

 How do I apply?

-Once you've chosen your framework, you can look for suitable apprenticeships through gov.uk or Unifrog, and then apply.
-On Unifrog, this can be done by clicking the green Apply button, which will take you to the relevant website.
+After narrowing down your options in a shortlist, the next step is to apply.
+On the Apprenticeships tool, this can be done by clicking the green ‘Apply’ button, which will take you to the relevant website.